Mansi9301/api-testing-framework/README.md

 Built entirely in Python using Pytest and the Requests library, the framework tests a RESTful API across 36 automated test cases and generates HTML reports for test result visibility.

+Project 2 — REST API Test Framework

+Situation: After completing the Selenium project I noticed that Ottawa's telecom sector companies like Ericsson, Nokia, and Ciena — specifically requires API testing and network-level validation skills.
+My existing experience touched API testing at Dell but I had no dedicated project demonstrating it.

+Task: I set out to build a production-grade API testing framework that simulated the kind of network management system validation used in telecom environments specifically targeting the Ottawa job market.

+Action: I built a three-file framework in Python using Pytest and the Requests library, testing a RESTful API across 36 automated test cases.
+I wrote tests covering all four HTTP methods GET, POST, PUT, DELETE with JSON Schema validation to verify response structure.
+I added a dedicated network performance test suite that validated SLA thresholds at 1, 2, and 3 second intervals, simulated 10 concurrent connections using Python's ThreadPoolExecutor, tested cross-endpoint data integrity, and verified response headers and content types.
+I generated HTML reports for test result visibility and deployed the project to GitHub with full documentation.

+Result: All 36 tests pass in under 2 seconds.
+The framework directly mirrors real telecom QA workflows and uses language — SLA thresholds, concurrent request handling, network node simulation.

 # API Testing Framework